usrme/convenshional-commits/README.md

 ## Usage

-Since I haven't added the ability to define choices in an external file then to edit any of the default choices you need to modify the script itself.
-The same goes for setting the visual character limit.
-Making the visual indicator optional is coming in the future.
+There is an additional `convenshional-commits.conf` file that includes the prefixes and descriptions that I most prefer myself, which can be added to either `XDG_CONFIG_HOME` or one's home directory under `.config` as `convenshional-commits.conf`.
+Omitting this means that defaults are used.

 Any additional arguments are passed straight to `git commit`.

+### Setting character limits

+To adjust the total limit of characters in the _resulting_ commit message, add the key `total_input_char_limit` into the `.convenshional-commits.conf` file with the desired limit.
+Omitting the key uses a default value of 80 characters.

 ## License